+Zayre Eure, Young Adult Consultant, Inside Circle

+Jalen Lewis, Young Adult Consultant Inside Circle

+Felix Mickens, Community Engagement Strategist, Inside Circle

+Tanya Washington, Senior Associate, The Annie E. Casey

+Foundation

+3:00 pm - 3:15 pm

+Break

+3:15 pm - 4:45 pm

+Concurrent Workshop Session #5

+Regency D

-Zayre Eure, Young Adult Consultant, Inside Circle Jalen Lewis, Young Adult Consultant Inside Circle Felix Mickens, Community Engagement Strategist, Inside Circle Tanya Washington, Senior Associate, The Annie E. Casey Foundation 3:00pm-3:15pm Break 3:15pm-4:45pm Concurrent Workshop #5 Regency D A. Key Takeaways from Urban Institute's Research-Based Practice Guide to Reduce Youth Gun and Gang/Group Violence While extensive research exists, the field lacks a current and translational synthesis of what works to reduce group and gun violence among youths.
-In response, the Urban Institute developed a research-based practice guide to inform local government, law enforcement, and community-violenceintervention stakeholders as they implement new antiviolence interventions and refine existing ones.
-To inform the development of the guide, Urban researchers conducted a comprehensive literature synthesis of research on violence reduction interventions and conducted a scan of interventions representing well-known anti-violence models and other innovative strategies.
-Drawing on the findings from the literature synthesis and scan of practice, the practice guide presents recommendations around nine practice areas related to building an infrastructure to support a multifaceted anti-violence strategy and implementing effective violence reduction programs.
+A. Key Takeaways from Urban Institute's Research-Based Practice Guide to Reduce Youth Gun and Gang/Group Violence: While extensive research exists, the field lacks a current and translational synthesis of what works to reduce group and gun violence among youths.
+In response, the Urban Institute developed a research-based practice guide to inform local government, law enforcement, and community-violence-intervention stakeholders as they implement new anti-violence interventions and refine existing ones.
+To inform the development of the guide, Urban researchers conducted a comprehensive literature synthesis of research on violence reduction interventions and conducted a scan of interventions representing well-known ant-iviolence models and other innovative strategies.
+Drawing on the findings from the literature synthesis and scan of practice, the practice guide presents recommendations around nine practice areas related to building an infrastructure to support a multi-faceted anti-violence strategy and implementing effective violence reduction programs.
 This session will highlight key takeaways and offer an opportunity to discuss some of these strategies, including Community Violence Interventions (CVI), in greater detail.

-Speakers:
+Presenters:

-Scott Pestridge, Senior Program Manager, OJJDP Jesse Jannetta, Senior Policy Fellow, Justice Policy Center, Urban Institute Lily Robin, Research Associate, Justice Policy Center, Urban Institute Concord/Lexington B. COVID-19 in the Michigan Youth Justice System: Crisis, Response, and Opportunity In 2021, the Michigan Center for Youth Justice partnered with Public Policy Associates, Inc., to conduct research on the impact of COVID-19 on secure juvenile justice facilities in Michigan.
+Scott Pestridge, Senior Program Manager, OJJDP, Jesse Jannetta, Senior Policy Fellow, Justice Policy Center, Urban Institute, Lily Robin, Research Associate, Justice Policy Center, Urban Institute Concord/Lexington B. COVID-19 in the Michigan Youth Justice System: Crisis, Response, and Opportunity- In 2021, the Michigan Center for Youth Justice partnered with Public Policy Associates, Inc., to conduct research on the impact of COVID-19 on secure juvenile justice facilities in Michigan.
 This workshop will address the characteristics of the youth who were released or diverted from detention, those who remained, and what factors drove those decisions.
 We will also discuss the sustainability of changes driven by the pandemic.
-Speakers:
+Presenters:

-Gabrielle Dresner, Policy Associate, Michigan Center for Youth Justice Robert Burroughs, Director for Justice Policy, Public Policy Associates, Inc. Columbia C C. U.S. Department of Education, Office of Special Education Programs, Federal Partners, and Pennsylvania Department of Education: FAPE, Child Find, Entry/Reentry, and Lessons Learned from the COVID-19 Pandemic Even in the best of times, it can be challenging for Correctional Facilities to align with and stay in compliance with the Individuals with Disabilities Education Act (IDEA) in areas such as Child Find, Entry/Reentry, and Ensuring Free Appropriate Public Education (FAPE).
+Gabrielle Dresner, Policy Associate, Michigan Center for Youth Justice Robert Burroughs, Director for Justice Policy, Public Policy Associates, Inc. Columbia C C. U.S. Department of Education, Office of Special Education Programs, Federal Partners, and Pennsylvania Department of Education: FAPE, Child Find, Entry/Reentry, and Lessons Learned from the COVID-19 Pandemic- Even in the best of times, it can be challenging for Correctional Facilities to align with and stay in compliance with the Individuals with Disabilities Education Act (IDEA) in areas such as Child Find, Entry/Reentry, and Ensuring Free Appropriate Public Education (FAPE).
 Some States found that trying to be in compliance during a pandemic was almost impossible.
-Come hear what Pennsylvania has done to address these areas during a pandemic.
+Come hear what the State of Pennsylvania has done to address these areas during a pandemic.
 Speakers:

-Curtis Kinnard, Correctional Education Lead, Office of Special Education Programs

-Ryan C. Wilson, Senior Trial Attorney, Special Litigation Section, Civil Rights Division, U.S. Department of Justice Roni Russell, Regional Coordinator of Special Education, Cyclical Monitoring, Pennsylvania Department of Education, Bureau of Special Education Congressional A D. Meeting the Needs of Justice-Involved Youths and Their Communities During the COVID-19 Pandemic The purpose of the workshop will be to inform participants about the lessons reVision has learned during its work with justice-involved youth throughout the COVID-19 pandemic.
-Workshop participants will learn about reVision's work during COVID-19 and how it built strong relationships with youth even during the pandemic.
-We will share three unique features of reVision that have contributed to its success, and share findings from a recent implementation evaluation.
+Curtis Kinnard, Correctional Education Lead, Office of Special Education Programs Ryan C. Wilson, Senior Trial Attorney Special Litigation Section, Civil Rights Division, U.S. Department of Justice Roni Russell, Regional Coordinator of Special Education Cyclical Monitoring, Pennsylvania Department of Education, Bureau of Special Education Congressional A D. A Recipe for Change: An In-Depth Look at a New Model for Juvenile Justice That Starts in the Kitchen- Learn about a new model for juvenile justice that is revolutionizing the way we think about wraparound care and support, workforce development, mental health services, and education opportunities for justice-involved youth.
+Join this workshop to learn about the Momentum model, and how it is making an impact across the country.
 Speakers: